Tuscaloosa, Alabama

 In 2008, Tuscaloosa hosted the USA Olympic Triathlon trials for the Beijing Games.
-Through the 2000s and 2010s, it has been declared the "Most Livable City in America", one of America's "100 Best Communities for Young People", one of the "50 Best College Towns", and one of the "Best Places to Launch a Small Business".

 History

+Reportedly the name Tuscaloosa is a compound Choctaw Indian word; "tusko" meaning "warrior" and "loosa" meaning "black".
+The Black Warrior River flows through the north portion of the city.
+In 1809 Creek chief Occechemolta established a settlement at the falls of the River.
+(US-T125/Alabama: A Guide to the Deep South/p 244).
+County seat of Tuscaloosa County 1818 to 1822 and 1826 to the present.
+State capital from 1826 to 1846.

 Native American

 In 1828, Andrew Jackson was elected president of the United States.
 He had gained popularity when he defeated the Creek at the Battle of Horseshoe Bend in 1814, following victories in the War of 1812.
 He long proposed Indian removal to an Indian Territory to be established west of the Mississippi, to make land available in the Southeast for European-American settlement.
 Jackson abandoned the policy of his predecessors of treating different Indian groups as separate nations.
 Instead, he aggressively pursued plans to move all Indian tribes living east of the Mississippi River.

 Following Congressional passage of the Indian Removal Act, in 1832 the Creek National Council signed the Treaty of Cusseta, ceding their remaining lands east of the Mississippi to the U.S., and accepting relocation to the Indian Territory.
 They had already been under pressure from new settlers encroaching on their territory.
 Most Muscogee-speaking peoples were removed to Indian Territory during the Trail of Tears in 1834, although some remained behind.
 Some Muscogee in Alabama live near Poarch Creek Reservation in Atmore (northeast of Mobile).